-Visit Yucatan in summer and autumn
+Visit Yucatan in summer and fall

-On the other hand, the best date to visit Yucatan and swim with whale sharks, It is from June to September, when they reach the waters to feed and mate.
+Secondly, the best date to visit Yucatan and swim with whale sharks, It is from June to September, when they reach the waters to feed and mate.

 6 essential things to do if you go to Yucatan

-1. Know Chichén Itzá
+1. Conocer Chichén Itzá

-The Mayan civilization dominated the Yucatan peninsula in Mexico between 600 and 900 AD.
+The Mayan civilization dominated the Yucatan Peninsula in Mexico between 600 and 900 AD.
 Chichén Itzá, declared a World Heritage Site by UNESCO, is the most popular archaeological site.

-The Yucatan peninsula is famous for its seafood and its exquisite cuisine.
+The Yucatan Peninsula is famous for its seafood and its exquisite cuisine.
 Be sure to try the local flavors.

-In Yucatan you will find colonial cities and Magical Towns scattered throughout the state: Izamal, Valladolid, Ticul, Muna and more.
+In Yucatan you will find Colonial cities and Magical Towns scattered throughout the state: Izamal, Valladolid, Ticul, Muna and more.

-But better yet, visit them when they have a special festival or celebration, and you will become part of an event you will never forget.
+But better yet, visit them when they have a special festival or celebration, and you will become part of an event that you will never forget.